shaimaa-hshalaby/Angular_Guide/00-TypeScript/README.md

 -  TypeScript compiler is a tool that translates TypeScript code into plain JavaScript code.
 -  The TypeScript compiler, also known as tsc, takes TypeScript source files (usually with the .ts extension) as input and produces JavaScript files (with the .js extension) as output.
 -  The compiler also checks the code for syntax errors and performs static type checking, ensuring that the code adheres to the specified types.
+-  After installing TypeScript, you can run the tsc command followed by the names of the TypeScript files you want to compile.
+For example, to compile a single TypeScript file:
+     ```
+      npx tsc myfile.ts
+     ```

+- Or, to compile all TypeScript files in a directory

+     ```
+      npx tsc
+     ```
+- Or, you can add the compilation command as a script in package.json file as follows
+     ```
+       "scripts": {
+         "build": "tsc"
+        }
+     ```
+  and then you can run the build script by the following command:
+    ```
+      npm run build
+    ```

 -  Configuration File (tsconfig.json): The TypeScript compiler can be configured using a tsconfig.json file, which allows developers to specify various compiler options and settings.
 -  To generate an intial copy of tsconfig.json file with default settings, you can utilize the following command for the global npm package
       ```